DEAP/deap/doc/porting.rst

 #.
 Replace every call to the function :func:`~deap.tools.cxTwoPoints` by a call to :func:`~deap.tools.cxTwoPoint`.
 #.
 Remove any import of cTools.
 If you need a faster implementation of the non-dominated sort, use :func:`~deap.tools.sortLogNondominated`.
+#.
+When inheriting from Numpy, you must manually copy the slices and compare individuals with numpy comparators.
+See the :doc:`tutorials/advanced/numpy` tutorial.

 Genetic Programming (GP)
 ------------------------